 I still don’t know what I want to be when I grow up, but I know it will involve creativity.

-After more than 35 years as a working artist, designer, and animator, I still enjoy spending hours and hours making art, in whatever form.
+After nearly 40 years as a working artist, designer, and animator, I still enjoy spending hours and hours making art, in whatever form.
 I am energized by the opportunities to once again be a hands-on creative after spending the past several years managing a facility of creative people.

 I spent the first 7 years of my career working in the KOMO-TV art department making the daily news graphics (the old-fashioned way with press type, markers, color paper, and an x-acto knife), building sets (for humans AND puppets), learning the silkscreen process, and a myriad of other skills, including a very early computer graphics system, circa 1982.